JancoNel/JancoNel/README.md

 | JavaScript     | Delphi             |
 | Lua            | Golang             |

 🌐 Currently, I'm venturing into the intriguing worlds of code, constantly learning and growing.
-If you share the same passions or need a coding companion, don't hesitate to tag me anytime!
+If you share the same passions or need a coding companion, don't hesitate to contact me anytime!

 🧠 Remember, all my coding endeavors are purely for educational purposes.
 Let's learn and explore together!